caro401/kiara-website/README.md

 ---
 ```

-The CMS will do this automatically, if you create a file by hand you'll need to add it.
+When you create a new file by hand you'll need to add it.
 If you forget, the build will fail.

 ## Disclaimer